 On July 3, 2014, an entry was made in the Unified State Register of Legal Entities on establishment of Gazprom Pererabotka Blagoveshchensk LLC, the investor and owner of the Amur Gas Processing Plant construction project.
-Gazprom Pererabotka Blagoveshchensk, LLC, is a subsidiary of Gazprom Pererabotka LLC and member of Gazprom Group.
+Gazprom Pererabotka Blagoveshchensk LLC is a subsidiary of Gazprom Pererabotka LLC and member of Gazprom Group.

 On October 14, 2015, the President of the Russian Federation Vladimir Putin launched the project, and the first “golden pile" was sunk during the ceremony.

-On February 29, 2016, Gazprom Pererabotka Blagoveshchensk was assigned with the role of the Amur Gas Processing Plant operator under the order of PJSC Gazprom.
+On February 29, 2016, Gazprom Pererabotka Blagoveshchensk LLC was assigned with the role of the Amur Gas Processing Plant operator under the order of PJSC Gazprom.

 The event was attended by the President of the Russian Federation Vladimir Putin and Chairman of the Management Committee of PJSC Gazprom Alexey Miller.

-Amur GPP construction site in 2021.
+Amur GPP construction site view in December 2020.